IC 1413 - Spiral Galaxy in Aquarius

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 1413.

 Apparent size of IC 1413The following table reports IC 1413 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 1413 is a visual representation of it.

 The image below is a photograph of IC 1413 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 1413 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1413 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1413 - Spiral Galaxy in Aquarius is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1413 - Spiral Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1413